 The flashpoint.
 He has said he would consider moving Colombia’s embassy to Jerusalem.

 One of the first foreign-policy moves of Colombia’s incoming government points sharply away from the outgoing one.
-The plan to reset Colombia Israel relations signals how far the country’s diplomacy is about to swing.
+The plan to reset Colombia Israel relations shows how far the country’s diplomacy is about to swing.

 Colombia’s Next President Moves to Restore Ties With Israel.
 (Photo Internet reproduction)